-Voter registration records may provide important naturalization information, a birth date, and a signature.
+Voter registration records may provide important naturalization information, birth dates, and signatures.
 In August 1920, women were given the right to vote, thus a large number of registrations occurred that fall.
 The women that registered were U.S. citizens by birth, those who were naturalized via marriage to a U.S. citizen, or women who were naturalized at the same time as their father or husband.
-In 1922 women were required to naturalize as individuals, without their father or husband.
+In 1922, women were required to naturalize as individuals, without their fathers or husbands.

 Before 1937, voters had to register every four years.
 The microfilmed ledger books show the voter’s signature, address, and voting record over that period of time.

 Voter registration records from 1897 to 1977 are available on microfilm at the St. Louis Board of Election Commissioners and in the History & Genealogy Department at St. Louis County Library Headquarters.

 From 1897 to 1937, the records are arranged by ward and precinct.
 To use the records successfully, locate your ancestor’s street address and then find that address on a ward map.
 The map shows the ward and precinct in the appropriate election year.
 Then locate the correct microfilm for that year, ward, and precinct.
 The wards and precincts were reviewed and possibly realigned every four years.
 Be sure to use the map that corresponds with the residency information.

 Starting in 1937, each voter’s record is on an individual card, which is arranged alphabetically by surname.
 The information includes date and place of birth, the court and date of naturalization, and the voter’s signature.
 While St. Louis naturalizations have been indexed, this record is helpful for citizens who were naturalized in other cities.

 St. Louis City Ward maps dating from 1908 to 1952 are available from St. Louis Genealogical Society on a CD-ROM.
 CD Products